How windmills work

-Most modern windmills (some people call them wind turbines by the way) have three blades.
-A number of variations have been tried, two blades, even one blade – but three blades works the best, it’s won the evolutionary battle so to speak.
+Most modern windmills have three blades.
+There are lots of different types of windmill, and a number of variations have been tried, two blades, even one blade – but three blades works the best, it’s won the evolutionary battle so to speak.

 And most modern windmills rotate clockwise.
 We don’t think there’s any particular reason for that and there have been some that rotate the other way.
 But if you see a windmill in Britain and it’s rotating anti clockwise – you’re looking at it from behind.